CopernicaMarketingSoftware/Documentation/Publisher/en/follow-up-manager-ms.md

 ## Decision moments
 By setting up decision moments, you decide what your customers will see.
 You can set up actions based on customer behavior.

-You can easyily setup a check to see if:
+You can easily setup a check to see if:
 - A user is subscribed
-- If a profile or subprofile maches a condition
+- If a profile or subprofile matches a condition
 - If a link is clicked
 - Or you can delay a check

 ## Insert actions
-With an action you can send e-mails or enrich a profile.
+With an action you can send emails or enrich a profile.

 - You can update a profile
 - Create a profile or subprofile